 - Broken Gear: A derro city home to scientists who conduct experiments in forced evolution.

 - Caverns of Kazeal: Home to the legendary Black Lotus flower.

 - Dead Lake, The: A small lake filled with toxic water replenished from an unseen source.
 Mechanical constructs, some badly rusted, others pristine, wander its shores.
 The constructs mimic the shapes of animals and are inevitably hostile to any who approach the lake’s shores.

-- Iron Crown: A dwarven tiered city built in an impact crater in the southern reaches of the Serpent Hills.
+- Iron Crown: A dwarven-tiered city built in an impact crater in the southern reaches of the Serpent Hills.
 The city is larger below ground than above.

 - Monastery, The: The monastery is a trading partner of the Scales of Truth, providing fermented nectars that the lizardfolk enjoy.
-Their monks occasionally travel to the library to trade their product in exchange for gold and access to the knowledge within.
+Their monks occasionally travel to the library to trade their products in exchange for gold and access to the knowledge within.

 - Obsidian Tear, The: A massive, 600-foot tall, obelisk that floats a thousand feet above the ground.
 Nearly 200 feet wide at its widest, the obelisk has loomed over the Serpent Hills for generations.
 Reachable only by magic, rumor has it the Tear contains fantastic magic of a bygone age.
 Others say those who touch it, die.
 No one’s been there in years, so who can tell?

 - Occluded Tower, The: A hidden tower rumored to be ruled by a powerful wizard.
 The wizard periodically sends their agents out into the world to gather key alchemical ingredients, chemical reagents, and obscure magic items.

 - Scales of Truth: Home to the lizardfolk inheritors of the Serpent Empire, as well as the alleged residence of a great, powerful, and ancient dragon … whom no one has seen in centuries.